University of South Florida

 Office: CPR 382

 As a Marshall scholar, he earned his PhD in art history at the Courtauld Institute of Art (University of London) in 1989.
-He has held grants from the Thomas J. Watson Foundation, the Howard Foundation, the National Endowment for the Humanities, the Society of Architectural Historians, and the Graham Foundation.
-He is the editor and translator of Culture and Society in Medieval Galicia: A Cultural Crossroads at the Edge of Europe (Brill, 2015), with twenty-three international contributors.
-He has published twenty articles on medieval Galicia and Iberia, medieval art and architecture, and the medieval church, and he has written more than twenty book reviews and entries in reference works including The Dictionary of Art and The Oxford Dictionary of the Middle Ages.
-He has delivered more than seventy papers and public lectures, principally on the art and ecclesiastical culture of medieval Spain, and he has organized numerous sessions at academic conferences.
-He is currently writing a book on the Cistercians in Spain and Portugal and collaborating on a project on written culture in the Cistercian monasteries of northwest Iberia, led by Ana Suárez González (U. Santiago de Compostela) and funded by the Spanish Ministerio de Economía y Competitividad.
+He has held grants from the Thomas J. Watson Foundation, Howard Foundation, National Endowment for the Humanities, Society of Architectural Historians, and Graham Foundation.
+He edited, translated, and contributed to Culture and Society in Medieval Galicia: A Cultural Crossroads at the Edge of Europe (Brill, 2015), with twenty-three international authors.
+He has published twenty articles on art, architecture, and the church in medieval Galicia and Iberia, as well as thirty book reviews or entries in reference works.
+He has organized numerous sessions at academic conferences and presented eighty papers and public lectures, mainly on the art and ecclesiastical culture of medieval Spain.
+He is under contract for a book, Cult, Cathedral, and Pilgrimage: St James at Compostela, in the Routledge Medieval World series.